Priw8/eclmap/README.md

 # Collection of thecl eclmaps
 Usage: add `-m thxx.eclm` to the command line parameters when compiling/decompiling with thecl.
+Note: if you're looking for eclmaps that use the new format, check out [this branch](https://github.com/Priw8/eclmap/tree/new-format).

 Eclmaps by games: